gjbex/Scientific-C-plus-plus/source-code/Modularity/IncludeGuards/README.md

 # Include guards

-Since C++ allows structs or functions to be defined only once, include guards need to be add to header files to prevent multiple definitions.
+Since C++ allows structs or functions to be defined only once, include guards need to be added to header files to prevent multiple definitions.
 This is done by using preprocessor directives to check if a unique identifier has been defined.

 ## What is it?

 1. `src_with_guards`: directory with source code that will build, as the header files have include guards.
 1. `src_without_guards`: directory with source code that will not build, as the header files do not have include guards.